seanthegeek/yaramail/_sources/tutorial.md.txt

       attached_email = attachment
   if attached_email is None and report_email["valid_report"]:
     report_email["valid_report"] = False
-    # TODO: Tell use user how to properly send a sample as an attachment
+    # TODO: Tell the user how to properly send a sample as an attachment
     escalate_to_incident_response(report_email)
     # TODO: Move report email to the invalid folder or trash
     continue
   try:
     sample = scan_email(attached_email["payload"])
-    #TODO: Do something to deduplicate manually triaged emails
+    # TODO: Do something to deduplicate manually triaged emails
   except Exception as _e:
     logger.warning(f"Invalid email sample: {_e}")
     report_email["valid_report"] = False